 Question: Is re-gifting the candle you were given at Christmas frugal or cheap?
 This is a gray area.
 There are some that consider it cheap.
 There are others that consider it frugal but thoughtless.

 What are some frugal gifts you ask?
 That depends on how handy you or your spouse are.
 There are hundreds of frugal gift ideas.
-You could design a personalized t-shirt (Cafepress), Custom painted wine glasses and a bottle of wine, Netflix or Amazon Prime subscription.
+You could design a personalized t-shirt (Cafepress), Custom painted wine glasses, and a bottle of wine, Netflix, or Amazon Prime subscription.

 For the person who has everything, the gift of time is the best of all.
 Create custom coupons for the person to redeem.

 Speaking of gifts, instead of your child getting overwhelmed with toys on birthdays, sign up for a College Backer account.
-You can put the link on birthday invitations and guest can put whatever amount they wish into the college fund.
+You can put the link on birthday invitations and guests can put whatever amount they wish into the college fund.
 Anyone can open an account at College Backer for $20.